openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Definition

 The Growth Stage is for projects that are interested in reaching the Impact Stage, and have identified a growth plan for doing so.
-Growth Stage projects will receive mentorship from the CPC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor in to broad success and adoption.
+Growth Stage projects will receive mentorship from the CPC and are expected to actively develop their community of contributors, governance, project documentation, security practices, and other variables identified in the growth plan that factor in to broad success and adoption.

 In order to support their active development, projects in the Growth stage have a higher level of access to marketing and other resources, which will be agreed upon and reviewed on a yearly basis.
 A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the CPC may ask the project to move to the At Large stage if progress on the plan drops off or stalls.